-All services in Victoria are required to have an Emergency Management Plan (EMP) (refer to Definitions) as part of their everyday operations.
-All education and care services listed on the Department of Education and Training (DET)'s Bushfire At-Risk Register (refer to Sources) are required as a condition of their service approval to submit their EMP to their regional office by September 1 each year.
+All services in Victoria are required to have an Emergency Management Plan (EMP) (refer to Definitions) as part of their everyday operations and are required to regularly rehearse their emergency and evacuation procedures (Regulation 97).
+They must:

+- Rehearse the procedures every 3 months and document it, - Involve everyone present at the service at the time of the rehearsal.
+This includes all staff members, volunteers, children, and the responsible person who is present at the time of the rehearsal.

+A copy of the service's emergency and evacuation policy and procedures must be available for inspection at the service premises at all times or on request.

 DET provides Emergency Management Plan Guidelines and an Emergency Management Plan template (refer to Sources) to assist services to develop and review their EMP (refer to Sources).
-All services must complete the required sections of the plan and lodge it with the relevant DET regional office.
 A copy should also be attached to this policy.